 One large dark area that seems not to receive any new light in the recent days is the impact of the earthquake and tsunami of March 11, in Japan.
 For such a faraway launch, it is near certain that the industrial issues will be relatively easy to solve but the Research and Development activities are quite probably shaken by the current situation even if Canon employees seem to have been relatively protected from most of the problems up to now.

-1 comment for “Canon EOS 5D MkIII – Where are we going?
+One response to “Canon EOS 5D MkIII – Where are we going?”